infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

   - expo-router
   - react-navigation
 last_update:
-  author: Frank Calise
+  author: Frank Calise & Justin Poliachik
-publish_date: 2023-11-03
+publish_date: 2024-01-25
 ---

 # Expo Router

 ## Overview

 Expo Router brings file-based routing to React Native and web applications allowing you to easily create universal apps.
-Whenever a file is added to your `app` directory, a new path is automatically added to your navigation.
+Whenever a file is added to your `src/app` directory, a new path is automatically added to your navigation.

 For the full documentation by [Expo](https://expo.dev), head on over to the [Introduction to Expo Router](https://docs.expo.dev/routing/introduction/).